ALILODHI-cloud/UVAmacro/post_4/body.md

 # Trading relative vol post Bowman and 2025 Q1 Treasury Refunding

-As has been well-documented, the past week saw a marked widening of swap spreads.
-Longer tenors outperformed, and thus steepening was observed across the spread curve.
+As has been well-documented, the past week saw a marked widening of swap spreads, with longer-tenor outperformance driving steepening across the spread curve.
 The catalyst was a relief of spot supply\funding concerns afforded by the following events:

   1. At the Treasury QFA it was said that: "Treasury anticipates maintaining nominal coupon and FRN auction sizes for at least the next several quarters."
 This was bullish relative to an anticipated terming-out.